 James G. Schwartz is a business litigation and employment attorney with over forty years’ experience representing Bay Area businesses and business owners in both transactional and litigation matters.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation to see how we can assist you.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation to see how we can assist you.

 More Blog Posts:

 California Businesses Must Watch Out for “Disparate Impact” Discrimination, Pleasanton Business & Commercial Law Blog, October 18, 2018

 Former Social Media Content Moderator Files Lawsuit in Northern California State Court Seeking Compensation for Psychological Trauma, Pleasanton Business & Commercial Law Blog, October 5, 2018